 Diaghilev enlisted the most avant-garde artists of his time to create sets and costumes for his productions.
 The list of his set designers reads like a Who's Who of early 20th century art: Benois, Bakst (who took Chagall with him to Paris to work on the sets), Miró, Matisse, Picasso, Goncharova, de Chirico, Derain, Delaunay, Dalí.
 Artists who brought Futurism, Cubism and Surrealism to the ballet stage.

 The result?
 Dynamic, breathtaking set designs accompanied by bold, imaginative costumes.
 And a public that was shocked and thrilled in equal measure.

-By cross-pollinating Russian traditions with avant-garde Western art, Diaghilev fostered a musical, choreographic and visual revolution that changed ballet forever.
+By cross-pollinating Russian traditions with avant-garde Western art, Diaghilev fostered a musical, choreographic and visual revolution that changed ballet - and maybe, art, forever.

 Start engaging with yours!